UniHD-CEG/cuda-memtrace/README.md

 - `-DBUILD_SHARED_LIBS=ON` - the memtracer is implemented as a plugin, which currently does not support static builds of LLVM (linker error message: duplicate symbols).
+- `-DLLVM_ENABLE_ASSERTIONS=ON` - The current analysis pass to locate kernel launch sites relies on the basic block labels set by gpucc.
+Value/BB labels are only set in +Assert builds, so instrumentation fails with disabled assertions (which is the default).
 - `-DMEMTRACE_CUDA_FLAGS=${PATH TO YOUR CUDA INSTALLATION}` - required if your CUDA 8.0 installation is located somewhere other than `/usr/local/cuda` (e.g.
   `/opt/cuda-8.0`).